Skip to content

 Projects / Heritage / Interiors / Public

-Working with design architect Romaldo Giurgola, the firm was commissioned to undertake the restoration and design of a new Cathedral complex
+Working with Design Architect Romaldo Giurgola, the firm, originally as MGT Architects under partner Tim Brown, supported the work to undertake the restoration and design of a new Cathedral complex.

-Giurgola’s design focussed on the restoration, with functional and structural changes, of the original Cathedral church (now Blessed Sacrament Chapel) as well as the creation of a new Extension accommodating 800 seated people for Mass.
-A new Entry Plaza, Cloister Garden, Parish Hall, and improved parking are also essential parts of the re-design of the Cathedral site.
+Giurgola’s design and fine detailing focussed on the restoration, with functional and structural changes, of the original Cathedral church (now Blessed Sacrament Chapel) as well as the creation of a new extension accommodating 800 seated for Mass.
+A new Entry Plaza and Cloister Garden, refurbished Parish Hall, and improved parking were also essential parts of the re-design of the site.

-An extensive Art Program integrates major works of art into the Cathedral’s spaces.
-Visible in the gallery are works in metal by sculptor Robin Blau; in stone by sculptor Anne Ferguson; and in timber by designer/maker Kevin Perkins.
+An extensive art program integrated major works of art into the Cathedral’s spaces.
+Visible in the gallery are works in metal by sculptor Robin Blau, in stone by sculptor Anne Ferguson, and in timber by designer/maker Kevin Perkins.

 With Romaldo Giurgola, Architect